Date() constructor creates

-Date instance or return a string representing the current time.
+Date objects.
+When called as a function, it returns a string representing the current time.

 new Date() new Date(value) new Date(dateString) new Date(dateObject) new Date(year, monthIndex) new Date(year, monthIndex, day) new Date(year, monthIndex, day, hours) new Date(year, monthIndex, day, hours, minutes) new Date(year, monthIndex, day, hours, minutes, seconds) new Date(year, monthIndex, day, hours, minutes, seconds, milliseconds) Date()

 There are five basic forms for the

 When no parameters are provided, the newly-created

 Date object represents the current date and time as of the time of instantiation.
 The returned date's timestamp is the same as the number returned by

 Dateobject.
 This effectively makes a copy of the existing